Empowerment

 When Friendship arrived on the river island areas in northern Bangladesh, there were hardly any schools in the remote islands.

-It was impossible for the government or NGOs to run schools at such distances from the mainland, especially on a landscape that was constantly eroding and forming afresh.
+It was impossible for the government or NGOs to run schools at such distances from the mainland, especially on a landscape that was constantly eroding and forming anew.

 Friendship overcame the problem by training locals who had a certain minimum education, and equipping them to run primary schools.